#Mencaretoo

 Our CORE BELIEF

 A more diverse workforce helps children’s development and their beliefs about who they are and who they can go on to be.
+At the Early Years movement, our aim is to place men in early years settings and help to produce more opportunities for male early years practitioners.

 Our Mission

 The Early Years Movement is working towards a future where both education and society are more equitable and inclusive.
+Where men in early years is a norm and children see more male early years practitioners.

 Our VISION